 Cash-out refinancing is using your private property — preferably a fully paid-up house — as collateral for a lump-sum cash loan.
 This option is only available for owners of private property, not HDB flats.

-Here’s the attractive part about a home equity loan, compared to most other loans: As the loan is secured by your property, the interest rate is much lower loans — typically around 1.6% per annum.
+Here’s the attractive part about a home equity loan, compared to most other loans: As the loan is secured by your property, the interest rate is much lower than other types of loans — under 2% per annum right now.

 You bought your house for $700,000, back in the year 1988.
 Today, the value of your house has appreciated to $3 million, and you’ve fully paid back the home loan.

 How much does it cost to take out a home equity loan on your property?

 Why would you want to take out a home equity loan?